Definition

 Though there are but a very limited number of endoparasites that are host specific to both rats and man, the best prevention is to maintain a clean environment for your rat, prevent your rat’s exposure to other animals’ excrement, treat any external parasites promptly, and always wash your hands before and after caring for your rat and his environment.

 Because there are many different species of endoparasites, some with complex life cycles that take place in different organs of the body, no one drug can effectively treat all parasites.
-It is for this reason that the veterinarian requires stool examinations, and in some cases blood work, to treat appropriately.
+It is for this reason that the veterinarian may require a stool examination, urinalysis, or in some cases blood work, to treat appropriately.

-Listed here are the those endoparasites of most interest to the domestic rat owner, for being either the most commonly seen, but not significant in producing pathological symptoms, or those which do produce pathological symptoms in rats.
+Listed here are those endoparasites of most interest to the domestic rat owner for being either the most commonly seen, but not significant in producing pathological symptoms, or those which do produce pathological symptoms in rats.
 Also mentioned are those of zoonotic concern to man, although, if adequate preventive care is maintained, are not commonly seen in domestic pet rats.
-Diagnostics, care and treatment are listed below that.
+Diagnostics, along with treatment and care, are listed below in their respective sections.

 - Protozoa (one celled or grouped celled organisms)

-- Giardia muris (flagellate), life cycle also direct, and transmitted via ingestion of cysts in feces.
-Niches in the small intestine.
+- Giardia muris (flagellate), life cycle also direct and transmitted via ingestion of cysts in feces, niches in the small intestine.
 Symptoms are usually subclinical, but may see weight loss and abdominal enlargement.
 Changes noted in the small intestine are minimal.
 Hosts include mice, rats, humans, hamsters, and several other species.
+1

 - Entamoeba muris (genus ameba), transmission by ingestion of cysts in feces, and found in the large intestine.
 It is considered commensal, and nonpathogenic.